bokormen/infoslides/README.md

 infoslides
 ==========

-This project aims to create a solution for the info slides presented in html format, with a java server which pushes slides to multiple monitors so all monitors display the same slide at any time
+This project aims to create an infoslide solution, where the sides will be presented in HTML format.
+A Java server pushes the slides to multiple monitors, so all the monitors display the same slide at all times.